Generalized Anxiety Disorder (GAD) in Children and Teens

 Treatment for GAD may include:

-- Cognitive behavioral therapy.
-A child learns how to better manage anxiety.
-The goal is also to help a child master
+Cognitive behavioral therapy.
+This helps a child learn how to better manage anxiety.
+The goal is also to help a

-- School input.
-A child’s school may also be involved in care.
+School input.
+A child’s school may also be included in care.

 How can I help prevent GAD in my child or teen?

 Experts don’t know how to prevent GAD in children.
-If you notice signs of GAD in your
+If you see signs of GAD in your

-child, you can help by seeking an evaluation as soon as possible.
-Early treatment
+child, you can help by getting an evaluation as soon as possible.
+Remember that the

-can ease symptoms and enhance the child’s normal development.
+can ease symptoms and enhance your child’s normal development.
 It can also improve

 How can I help my child or teen live with GAD?